virtual-labs/exp-replay-attacks-au/experiment/theory.md

 ### Theory

-Combining passive and active attacks refers to a type of cyber attack where an attacker uses a combination of techniques to compromise a system or gain unauthorized access to sensitive information.
+A combined cyber attack leverages both passive and active techniques to compromise a system or gain unauthorized access to sensitive information.

 Here are some examples of how passive and active attacks can be combined: